nexmo-se/python-tts-and-dtmf-via-websocket-using-deepgram-with-recording/README.md

-# Python TTS via websocket using Python GTTS Library with recording
+# Python TTS and DTMF via websocket using Python GTTS Library with recording

 A sample app that shows how to use GTTS for TTS and how to record it.
+This sample also shows how to handle DTMF signals via Websocket.
 We have samples for Flask (`app.py`) and Fast API (`app_fast_api.py`)

 ## Running